jrmdev/binder/README.md

 - Once you have compromised a domain, feed the script with an enum file (e.g. from "enum4linux.pl") and a ntds dump file (pwdump format).
 It will parse them and organise the data conveniently in a sqlite db.
 You can then issue commands to query the data in a convenient way.

 - It will also automate and optimise password cracking on your shitty consultant's laptop.
-It does it by running appropriate John the Ripper commands (dictionaries, rules, masks [todo: markov, bruteforce]) and maintaining the database up to date.
+It does it by running appropriate John the Ripper commands (dictionaries, rules, masks, markov, bruteforce) and maintaining the database up to date.
+The masks are optimised for domain creds and the markov stats are generated against the previously cracked passwords for the project.

 - It handles multiple projects which you can start, stop and resume your work on.
 It also handles multiple domains per project.
 It will create and maintain a sqlite database in each project directory.